UltraStar-Deluxe/Play/CONTRIBUTING.md

 - Update documentation where necessary, write documentation when required.
 Use this repositories' wiki when targeting users / players of this game.
 Write green code or text files when targeting other developers.

 ## Requirements for code contributions to master branch
-- try to only contribute working code, no dead code, no "soon to be used" code and no "will fix is soon" code
+- try to only contribute working code, no dead code, no "soon to be used" code and no "will fix it soon" code
 - for C# code, follow the usual C# / .Net coding style rules from Microsoft and Unity
 - only strictly typed variables
 - camelCase: parameter,